 An investment in the Fund involves substantial risks and may not be suitable for all investors.
 You may lose money or your entire investment in us.
 An investment in us is suitable only for investors who can bear the risks associated with the limited liquidity of our Shares and should be viewed as a long-term investment.
-Before making an investment decision, prospective investors and their financial advisers should (i) consider the suitability of an investment in our Shares with respect to the investor's investment objectives and personal situation, and (ii) consider factors such as personal net worth, income, age, risk tolerance and liquidity needs.
-We should be considered an illiquid investment.
-Investors will not be able to redeem Shares on a daily basis because we are a closed-end fund.
+Before making an investment decision, prospective investors and their financial advisers should (i) consider the suitability of an investment in our Shares with respect to the investor's investment objectives and personal situation, and (ii) consider factors such as closed-end fund.
 Our Shares are not traded on an active market and there is currently no secondary market for our Shares, nor do we expect a secondary market for our Shares to exist in the future.